About Dane John Hill

 How old is the Manor of the Dungeon?

-Who owned the Manor of the Dungeon?
+Who were the earliest documented lords of the Manor?

 About the Lord of the Dungeon